bulksoil/BioProtocol/ANALYSIS/SeqProcessing/seq_processing.md

 biom convert -i ninja_otutable.biom -o example_otu_table.tsv --to-tsv
 ```

 After completing this step, the last thing is to manually edit the very first character out of the file.
-After this conversion, the header in this file begins with a `#`.
+After converting the file from biom to tsv format, the header begins with a `#`.
 This will confuse R when loading the file in, so go ahead and delete this character and save the file.

+Now the data is ready to be loaded into R. For the tutorial on how to process the data in R, please click [here](https://github.com/bulksoil/BioProtocol/blob/master/ANALYSIS/Stats/MicrobiomeAnalysis.rmd).